-To formalize past practice in relation to equity award vesting, effective January 1, 2018, the 2017 Anthem Incentive Plan was amended to require a minimum vesting schedule of one (1) year for restricted stock awards granted on or after January 1, 2018.
+To formalize past practice in relation to equity award vesting, effective January 1, 2018, the Incentive Plan was amended to require a minimum vesting schedule of one (1) year for restricted stock awards granted on or after January 1, 2018.

-2017 Stock Options
+2018 Stock Options

 The stock option exercise price is the closing price of our common stock on the NYSE on each grant date.
 Stock options gain value when our stock price rises over the exercise price.
-The term of all stock options granted during 2017 was ten years, with vesting in six equal semi-annual installments over the first three years.
-In 2015, we extended the stock option term from seven years to ten years to conform to common competitive practices.
+The term of all stock options granted to the NEOs during 2018 was ten years, with vesting in six equal semi-annual installments over the first three years.